thakursaurabh55522/getground/README.md

 ## Setup:
-> NOTE: If tools are not setup then you can follow the **prerequisite_setup.md** file to setup the tools in the Ubunto VM.
+> NOTE: If tools are not setup then you can follow the **prerequisite_setup.md** file to setup the tools in the Ubuntu VM.

 We have a standalone fresh Ubuntu VM (As mentioned in the Usecase), So I am using the **Minikube** for Kubernetes Environment.